 35. The GoS and SLM-Abdel Wahid are both now genuinely committed to negotiating a deal.
 Those on the Movement side who have been blocking progress are in disarray.
-There is real progress at the talks: wealth-sharing is very close to agreement, security arrangements are progressing smartly, and the outlines of a power-sharing deal are in focus.
-36. The critical factor in making real progress in the coming weeks will be the political mood and calculations of Magzoub al Khalifa and Abdel Wahid Nur.
+There is real progress at the talks: wealth-sharing is close to agreement, security arrangements are progressing smartly, and the outlines of a power-sharing deal are in focus.

+36. The critical factor in making real progress in the coming weeks will be the political mood and calculations of Majzoub al Khalifa and Abdel Wahid Nur.
 Some key issues will certainly remain in the balance until the last moment, which will need heavyweight intervention from an outside party.
 The mediation and the U.S. need to jointly identify these issues and line up the appropriate interventions.

 37. A heavy responsibility now falls upon the mediation to seize the moment and deliver.
-With the right planning and engagement now, it can deliver a deal within a month or six weeks.
+With the right planning and engagement now, it can deliver a deal.